RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 - Call logs (12-month expiration)

-You also need to worry about limit-specific limitations, including the number of files you can store on your account.
+You also need to worry about limitations, including the number of files you can store on your account.
 For example:

-- You can only store 5,000 SMS/MMS messages per user per account
+- You can only store 5,000 SMS/MMS messages per user per account.

-- After 200 unheard voicemails, new messages begin saving over old files
+- After 200 unheard voicemails, new messages begin saving over old files.

-- You can only have 200 on-demand call recordings per voicemail inbox per user
+- You can only have 200 on-demand call recordings per voicemail inbox per user.

-Considering most VoIPs don’t impose these limitations, RingCentral’s lack of unlimited storage is a major deal breaker for growing brands.
+Considering most VoIPs don’t impose these limitations, RingCentral’s lack of unlimited storage is a deal breaker for growing brands.

 5. Complicated user-interface